webbjj/corespray/README.md

 # corespray
 A python package for sampling a distribution function for stars that have been ejected from a star cluster's core.
+If you use corespray in your research, please cite [Grondin et al. (2022)](https://ui.adsabs.harvard.edu/abs/2022MNRAS.tmp.3150G/abstract) and link to https://github.com/webbjj/corespray/.

+# Installation
 To install corespray from GitHub, clone the repository and install via setup tools:

 git clone https://github.com/webbjj/corespray.git